descoped/dapla-secrets-client-project/README.md

      * Please notice: The input byte-array will be cleared after conversion.
      *
      * @param bytes input buffer
-     * @return characters array as utf8.
-Return an empty char-array if input is null or empty
+     * @return a char buffer as utf8.
+If the input is null or empty, an empty char-array is returned.
      *         the user is responsible for clearing a char-array copy.
      */
     static char[] safeCharArrayAsUTF8(final byte[] bytes);